maxwiedmann/CNT_metrics/README.md

 ### Data Analysis

-Data is note stored in github.
-This data was generously provided by Steven Buchsbaum at Lawrence Livermore National Laboratory and I have not asked for permission to share is publicly, yet.
+The data fro this project is not stored in github.
+This data was generously provided by Steven Buchsbaum at Lawrence Livermore National Laboratory and it not currently available to the public.
 Contact me at maxwiedmann@gmail.com if you are interested in the data.

 This program currently uses to jupyter notebooks: `build_df.ipynb` to assemble a dataframe containing regions of interest and `training_classifying.ipynb` to train a CNN to distinguish images that contain measureable CNTs from images that do not. `build_df.ipynb` will export the generated dataframe to a pickle object, which can be read in by `training_classifying.ipynb`.